Want to enjoy a snowy and fairy-tale winter getaway? Here are the best winter destinations in Europe to add to your bucket list.

 “Forget Zermatt!
 Head for Bansko, Bulgaria, Instead”

-Even better are the surroundings: great stone fireplaces crackling with warmth, and roughhewn wooden tables with sheepskin throws.
+Even better are the surroundings: great stone fireplaces crackling with warmth, and roughhewn wooden tables with a sheepskin throw.
 It’s all incredibly cozy.

 5. Edinburgh, Scotland